petros-d/docs/docs/cli-release-notes.md

 ## Overview

-This document provides a summary of all changes made specifically for the Astronomer CLI.
-For general release notes for Astronomer Cloud, go to [Astronomer Cloud Release Notes](release-notes).
+This document provides a summary of all changes made to the [Astronomer CLI](install-cli).
+For general product release notes, go to [Astronomer Cloud Release Notes](release-notes).

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.